andrewt3000/MachineLearning/transformer.md

 A **Transformer** is a neural network architecture that processes sequences through **self attention** and feed-forward layers with no recurrence.
 Tranformers largely replaced [recurrent neural networks](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md) such as  grus and lstms for processing sequences, such as text.
 Transformers are the primary architecture in large language models and vision transformers.

 ### Attention is all you need
 Transformers were introduced in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) [blog](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/).
 The original “attention is all you need” paper is for language translation.
-It is a supervised learning task trained on parallel corpus of data in different languages.
+It is a supervised learning task trained on a parallel corpus of data in different languages.

 The attention paper model has an encoder on the left that "understands" the input language and a decoder on the right that generates the output language.
 Both encoder and decoder contain attention layers.